IBM/node-sdk-core/Authentication.md

 1. programmatically - the SDK user invokes the appropriate function(s) to create an instance of the desired authenticator and then passes the authenticator instance when constructing an instance of the service.
-2. configuration - the SDK user provides external configuration information (in the form of environment variables or a credentials file) to indicate the type of authenticator , along with the configuration of the necessary properties for that authenticator.
+2. configuration - the SDK user provides external configuration information (in the form of environment variables or a credentials file) to indicate the type of authenticator, along with the configuration of the necessary properties for that authenticator.
 The SDK user then invokes the configuration-based authenticator factory to construct an instance of the authenticator that is described in the external configuration information.